 PolicyPak Browser Router: Ensure users utilize the RIGHT browser for the right website!

-Hi, this is Jeremy Moskowitz, Group Policy MVP and founder of PolicyPak software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and founder of PolicyPak software.
 In this first video, I’m going to show you a gaggle of problems that you can fix using PolicyPak Browser Router.

 Let’s start with a very simple one.
 I’m sure you’ve seen this.
 Your users launch Internet Explorer and they get asked this kind of annoying question right here, “Would you like to make Internet Explorer your default browser?”
 Maybe they say “yes”, maybe they say “no”.
 Then they go to another browser and what happens?
 It wants to be the default browser.
 So you say “yes” here and when you launch the first browser, you get asked yet again, “Do you want this to be the default browser?”
 So that’s problem number one that I want to show you how to solve.